woolpert-digital-innovations/sketcher-sdk/docs/integration-guide.md

 ## Select Polygon

-Your app can request a polygon to be selected with the "selectPolygon" message.
-SketchPro will send back a "selectPolygon" message to indicate success or failure.
+Your app can request a polygon be selected with the "selectPolygon" message.
+SketchPro will send back a "selectPolygon" message in the event of failure.

 ```mermaid
 graph LR;